intranda/goobi-vocabulary-server/docs/02_data/01_creation/en.md

 All vocabulary records in this vocabulary must conform to the vocabulary schema with ID `schemaID`.

 If you want to store additional metadata in the vocabulary that is not related to any vocabulary record, you can specify a metadata schema with the `metadataSchemaId` attribute.
-You could for example create an additional schema for the fields "Creation Date" and "Authors" to store these additional information alongside the vocabulary.
+You could for example create an additional schema for the fields `Creation Date` and `Authors` to store these additional information alongside the vocabulary.
 This metadata schema is created like any other schema.
 In order to use this schema as a metadata schema in a vocabulary, the vocabulary schema must be non-hierarchical and restricted to a single root element.
 This is required, because there can be only one entry of metadata per vocabulary.
 This doesn't mean, however, that the fields of the metadata schema can't be multi-valued!

-**Example**
+### Example
-Consider the case that you created a metadata schema with the single-valued field "Creation Date" and the multi-valued field "Authors".
+Consider the case that you created a metadata schema with the single-valued field `Creation Date` and the multi-valued field `Authors`.
 If you set this vocabulary schema as the vocabularies metadata schema, the metadata can hold one creation date and arbitrary many authors.

-**Example**
+### Example
 Let's create a movie database with the previously created vocabulary schema with ID `1`:

 ```json